sigilmakes/improved-anvils/README.md

 ## Purpose

-Anvils in vanilla Minecraft are plagued with two main issues:
+Anvils in vanilla Minecraft are plagued with a few issues:

 1. Each time an item is repaired or enchanted using an anvil, the cost of the next anvil usage for that item goes up exponentially.